15 Terrific Tiger Crafts for Kids

 Get your cubs wild and excited with these terrific Tiger Crafts for Kids!
 Perfect for International Tiger Day, India’s Independence Day and wildlife lessons.

 Maybe that’s the reason tigers have an air of mystery and grandeur that other animals don’t have.
 You always hear stories of rich people or royals keeping tigers to show off their luxurious lifestyle.
-In fact, it is one of the animals of the Chinese Zodiac – the year 2022 is actually the year of the Tiger!
+In fact, it is one of the animals of the Chinese Zodiac; the last Year of the Tiger was 2022, and the next will be in 2034.

-The Tiger is also the national animal of India and holds a pride of place in the country.
-With India’s Independence Day coming up on 15th August, International Tiger Day being on 29th July and of course, this being the year of the Tiger, we think it’s the perfect time to learn more about this terrific animal – with some tiger crafts for kids!
+The Tiger is also the national animal of India and holds a place of honor in the country.
+With India’s Independence Day coming up on 15th August, and International Tiger Day being on 29th July, we think it’s the perfect time to learn more about this terrific animal – with some tiger crafts for kids!

 Doesn’t the look on this tiger’s face appear like he’s been lying in wait for you?
 Tigers aren’t the kind of animals that’ll chase their prey till they catch them.
 Instead, they lie in ambush, waiting, and slowly creeping up and pouncing on their prey once they’re close enough.